Human Resources > Faculty and Staff Spotlight

 “As a pharmacy tech, I enjoyed helping patients with their prescriptions and questions.”
-This experience helped Liz decide to go into nursing where she could focus more on direct patient care.
+This experience helped Elizabeth decide to go into nursing where she could focus more on direct patient care.
 She graduated from DePaul’s Master’s in Nursing program, and also earned her PhD in Nursing Science at the University of Illinois at Chicago.

 “It is very important for me to work with underserved populations and patients who don’t have health insurance.
 For some, even if they have insurance, they still may not be able to afford their health care.
 It’s all about giving these communities accessibility to healthcare providers and resources to help them stay healthy.
 I have been able to assist with community outreach efforts through my active volunteerism with the AHA and NAHN.
 I’ve served in several leadership roles for these organizations and others.”

-Liz offers her leadership, expertise and guidance to these organizations, and she helps them organize health fairs and health-related outreach events for underserved populations.
+Elizabeth offers her leadership, expertise and guidance to these organizations, and she helps them organize health fairs and health-related outreach events for underserved populations.
 These events provide medical screenings, education and various health resources to people who may not be visiting the doctor as much as they should.

-making and really feel like you’re engaged in the process.
+“I love community engagement.
+You get to see the differences that you’re making and really feel like you’re engaged in the process.
 Whether I am helping to create the programs at the national or local level, serving on committees, presenting information to an audience, getting involved in advocacy efforts, participating in health fairs, or doing health screenings, my nursing background can make a big difference.
 These organizations value nurses.
 They know that we are connected to the communities that we serve and the patients that we see.
 We know the challenges that our patients are facing and can help advocate for their needs.
 Nurses can positively influence healthcare in so many different ways – from bedside care to policy-making decisions.”